East China braces for typhoon In-fa after flooding in country's center - Up News Info

 Article content

-At 8 a.m.
-(0000 GMT) on Sunday, the typhoon was about 95 km (59 miles) away from Zhoushan, a major port in Zhejiang, and moving at a speed of 15 km per hour (9 miles per hour), the China Meteorological Administration said.
+The Meteorological Administration earlier said the typhoon was moving at a speed of 15 km per hour (9 miles per hour).

 It was due to travel north along the Zhejiang coast from around noon, passing Shanghai and reaching northeastern Jiangsu province by the evening.